cupcake-recipes.com

 Step 3: Make the Maple Bourbon Glaze

 While the pork belly is smoking, let’s make that glorious glaze.
-In a saucepan over medium heat, combine the maple syrup, bourbon, brown sugar, apple cider vinegar, and salt.
+In a saucepan over medium heat, combine the maple syrup, bourbon, brown sugar, Apple Cider vinegar, and salt.
 Set aside.
 Worcestershire sauce, smoked paprika, garlic powder, and cayenne pepper (if using).
 Bring to a simmer, stirring occasionally, until the sugar is dissolved.
 Reduce the heat to low and simmer for about 15-20 minutes, or until the glaze has thickened.
 Stir in the butter until melted and the glaze is smooth.

 Step 4: Cube the Pork Belly